bxb100/action-upload-webdav/README.md

 With the following behaviors:

-- File names that begin with `.` may be included in the results
+- File names that begin with `.` will be included in the results
-- Case insensitive on Windows
+- Case-insensitive on Windows
-- Directory separator `/` and `\` both supported on Windows
+- Directory separators `/` and `\` are both supported on Windows

 #### Tilde expansion

-Supports basic tilde expansion, for current user HOME replacement only.
+Supports basic tilde expansion, for current-user HOME replacement only.

 Example: